For France’s Macron, 2020 again brings rocky start, outlook

 In his televised address on Tuesday evening as revelers were celebrating the new decade’s birth, Macron said the pension overhaul “will be carried out” but called on his government to “find the path of a quick compromise” with unions.

 Macron stayed firm on the principles of the reform, including its most decried measure: raising the eligibility age for full pensions from 62 to 64.
-He insisted the new system will be fairer and financially sustainable.
+He insisted the new system will be fairer to all French workers and will be financially sustainable.
+It aims to unite dozens of separate pension systems into one and eliminate some of the special deals that allow some French workers to retire in their 50s.

 “My only compass is our country’s interest,” he said.

-The start of 2020 was the second New Year celebration in a row where Macron has faced social upheaval.
+The start of 2020 was the second New Year’s celebration in a row where Macron has faced social upheaval.
 This time last year, his government was locked in conflict with the yellow-vest movement, named for the bright yellow jackets that protesters wore, against his economic agenda and policies assailed as pro-business.